johnhearn/johnhearn.github.io/_posts/2018-09-30-dangers-of-abstraction.md

 asset-type: article
 name: dangers-of-abstraction
 title: The Dangers of Abstraction
-description: Thoughts on the use of high-level abstractions where, if we are not careful, words easily loose their meaning
+description: Thoughts on the use of high-level abstractions where, if we are not careful, words easily loose their meaning.
 date: 2018-09-30 12:52:00 +00:00
 author: John Hearn
 tags:
-- quantum computing
+- critical thinking

 ---